Skip to main content

 3. duration of the secondment.

-4.8 Where a unit/faculty is to be the major beneficiary of the secondment then the appropriate costs will be borne by that unit/faculty.
-This would normally mean that the secondee's salary would cease to be charged to the parent unit/faculty and be charged to the host faculty/unit.
+4.13 Where a unit is to be the major beneficiary of the secondment then the appropriate costs will be borne by that unit.
+This would normally mean that the secondee's salary would not be charged to the parent unit, but to the host unit.

-4.9 Any leave approved by the host faculty/unit for the secondee would be paid for by that faculty/unit.
-The cost of short periods of sick leave would be met by the host faculty/unit.
+4.14 Any leave approved by the host unit will be paid for by the host unit.
+The cost of short periods of sick leave will be met by the host unit.
 Other unpredictable costs such as PEP and long periods of sick leave will be apportioned according to the length of the secondment and the period of the secondment already served.
-Reasonable flexitime/time-in-lieu credits may be transferred, but significant amounts of such time accrued within a host workplace should be expended there.
+Reasonable flexitime/time-in-lieu credits may be transferred, but significant amounts of time accrued within a host unit should be expended there.

 Conditions of employment: External secondments

-4.11 Secondees remain staff members of the parent organisation/workplace for the period of the secondment.
+4.16 Secondees remain staff members of the parent organisation for the period of the secondment.

-4.13 The parent organisation/workplace will continue to provide the conditions of employment of its staff including the following, although the costs may be recovered from the host organisation:
+4.18 The parent organisation will continue to provide the conditions of employment of its staff including the following, although the costs may be recovered from the host organisation:

-1. the agreed salary plus any allowances and non cash benefits (for staff with remuneration packaging) and superannuation contributions continue to be paid by the secondee's parent organisation/workplace
+1. the agreed salary plus any allowances and non-cash benefits (for staff with remuneration packaging) and superannuation contributions continue to be paid by the secondee's parent organisation

-2. normal leave entitlements continue to accrue and, subject to agreement with the host organisation/workplace prior to the commencement of the secondment, may be taken during the secondment period
+2. normal leave entitlements continue to accrue and, subject to agreement with the host organisation before the start of the secondment, may be taken during the secondment period

-3. workers' compensation cover and, in the case of academic staff, professional indemnity and public liability cover remain the responsibility of the parent organisation/workplace.
-It is the responsibility of the parent organisation/workplace to ensure that insurers are notified accordingly.
+3. workers' compensation cover and, in the case of academic staff, professional indemnity and public liability cover remain the responsibility of the parent organisation.
+It is the responsibility of the parent organisation to ensure that insurers are notified accordingly.

-4.14 Where disparities exist between the secondee's existing conditions of employment and those of the host organisation/workplace, agreement should be reached before the secondment commences on which conditions will apply during the secondment.
+4.19 Where disparities exist between the secondee's existing conditions of employment and those of the host organisation, an agreement on which conditions will apply must be reached before the secondment starts.

-4.15 Where UTS staff are seconded to another organisation, the agreement between UTS and the host organisation/workplace must provide for the costs of any overtime, meal money and expenses related to work in the host organisation/workplace to be met by the host organisation/workplace or refunded to UTS.
+4.20 Where UTS staff are seconded to another organisation, the agreement between UTS and the host organisation must provide for the costs of any overtime, meal money and expenses related to work in the host organisation to be met by the host organisation or refunded to UTS.

-Conditions of external secondment between the parent and host organisations/workplaces
+Conditions of external secondment between the parent and host organisations

-4.16 Before an external secondment begins, formal terms of agreement should be drawn up (a template is available from the Office of General Counsel).
-This should be signed by both organisations/workplaces and the secondee incorporating the following:
+4.21 Terms of agreement must be drawn up before any external secondment begins (a template is available from the Office of General Counsel (SharePoint)).
+This must be signed by both organisations and the secondee incorporating the following:

 1. job description during the secondment